You should never feel embarrassed to plug your ears with your fingers to protect them from loud noise in public, even if

 But sometimes (and quite often based on my own observations) the screaming is NOT a demand for candy or a toy!

 There can be one of several reasons that this particular toddler was screaming, but we all know that sometimes there’s no trigger; the toddler or preschooler simply likes to emit high-pitched, super loud shrieks and screams.

 It’s not always a tantrum, and often it seems to be a product of delight or excitement, or even casual interaction with an older sibling!

-There are things you’ll do in life that you’ll regret, but I can’t imagine that plugging your ears to protect them from the harm of loud noise would never be one of them.
+There are things you’ll do in life that you’ll regret, but I can’t imagine that plugging your ears to protect them from the harm of loud noise would ever be one of them.

 Subjection to loud sounds (be they a jackhammer, live band or screaming children and babies) can cause hearing loss in people with normal hearing and no tinnitus!

 If something is loud, plug your ears if you care about your health.
 Let your fingers do the plugging without shame or embarrassment.

 But for many sufferers, ear plugs cause after-effect issues (when they’re not being worn) with causing normal sounds to seem too loud.